If you or a loved one needs to pay for long-term care, then an immediate needs annuity could be an option worth looking into.

 How do I find a good immediate needs annuity plan?

-As with any type of annuity or lifetime plan, it’s really important to shop around and look for the best rates – picking the wrong plan could see you effectively throwing away thousands of pounds.
+As with any type of annuity, it’s really important to shop around and seek out the best rates – picking the wrong plan could see you effectively throwing away thousands of pounds.
 If you aren’t sure which annuity to go for, or whether an annuity product is right for you, seek professional financial advice on your specific circumstances.
 Buying an annuity is a huge financial commitment, so having an expert’s point of view can be very valuable.

 For more information on different types of annuities, check out our guide Annuities Explained.